Charging for remediation work

 Our policy applies to buildings and properties that L&Q owns, whether freehold or leasehold.

-It does not apply to buildings or properties that we manage on behalf of someone else.
+It does not apply to buildings or properties we manage on someone else's behalf.

 The types of work that apply